Vortex Strike Eagle 1-8 vs Primary Arms 1-8

 The adjustment knobs here too have caps.
 Just like the strike eagle, you can adjust MOA here with your hands.
 But you can’t do that on the fly.
 Need to open the cap first then adjust the MOA.

 But this scope has its cons too.
 Like Strike Eagle, you can’t adjust the parallax here.
-There is distortion at max magnification but compared to strike eagle the distortion is lower.
+There is distortion at max magnification but compared to Strike Eagle the distortion is lower.

 Vortex Strike Eagle 1-8x vs Primary Arms 1-8x